 Bosch 800 Series Induction Cooktops, 36-inch models

+If you’re looking at Bosch induction cooktop reviews to find a large and powerful cooktop then this one would be a contender.
 There are two 36-inch models, the Bosch NIT8666SUC is the black model and the Bosch NIT8666UC is the black with stainless steel edge model.

 The features are the same on the two 36-inch Bosch induction cooktops and they both share a user instruction manual.
 The features are also very similar to the 800 Series 30-inch models.
 Obviously, the larger cooktops include an extra induction burner.
-There is also an extra SpeedBoost zone so you can use this feature on three pans at the same time instead of only two.
+There is also an extra SpeedBoost zone.
+So you can use this feature on three pans at the same time instead of only two.

 The largest induction burner is a dual element and can be used as either a 9-inch or 12-inch maximum burner.
 This offers greater flexibility in your pan selection.